Qi-Xian/cvfve_hw1/README.md

 ![Alt text](./output/imgs/0111.png)
 ![Alt text](./output/imgs/0167.png)

-Next we use our Personal image to test.
+**Next we use our Personal image to test.**

-output/apple2orange/A folder：
+output/apple2orange/A folder, we test 3 pictures：

 ![Alt text](./output/apple2orange/A/0001.png)
 ![Alt text](./output/apple2orange/A/0002.png)